 How Often Should You Get a Dental Cleaning?

-The main part of first-line dental care is preventative, which is where deep cleaning the teeth comes in.
 Here is what typically happens during a routine dental cleaning visit:

 Routine cleanings are often just one part of preventive care.
 Depending on what your dentist sees during your visit, you may also benefit from a dental checkup, preventative dental care, or a review of your oral hygiene basics at home.